Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 ```

 ### Generate a chord type of basic waveforms
-Well, now you may think: yeah we can generate these basic waveforms, that's kind of cool, but how can we use them in musicpy sampler?
+Well, now you may think: yeah we can generate these basic waveforms, that's kind of cool, but how can we use them in musicpy daw?

 And how can we get a chord type or even piece type of these basic waveforms?
 Here are the answers.